Fabiqula/Question-Ansering-on-private-documents-with-RAG/README.md

 # RAG
-Implementation of Retrieval-Augmented Generation (RAG) using LangChain and Large Language Models (LLMs) to enhance information retrieval and response generation.
+Implementation of Retrieval-Augmented Generation (RAG) using LangChain and a Large Language Model to enhance information retrieval from EU Directives regarding the regulations for introducing electrical luminaires into the market